 Regular visitors to your site are probably coming back for one reason: to see what is new.
 Not everyone wants to subscribe to a blog via email/rss/social/etc, and instead might have your site bookmarked and check back when they remember.
 Loyal visitors like this are great, and we want to encourage them to keep coming back by making it easy to see what’s new.

 If you’ve blogged for any length of time, you’ve likely got a hearty archive of posts.
 And if your homepage just shows the recent ones, new visitors to your site might not realize the extent of what you offer.
 Sure they can browse your (hopefully well thought-out and organized) navigation or your recipe index, but giving them a little taste of what’s available on the homepage will get them clicking and browsing more.

 Featured content sections are blocks of manually-curated posts that you can pick and choose what to show from your entirely catalog of published posts.
 Featured content doesn’t have to be tied to a specific category.
 Maybe it’s close to the 4th of July, and you want to showcase red, white and blue food.
 Or perhaps you want a section for your own personal all-time favorite recipes.

 We can display featured content on homepages in a variety of ways, both static (non-moving) and dynamic (interactive or animated in someway).

 Static featured areas are the simplest way to highlight select content at the top of your homepage.
-Whether it is a single large featured post or a set of 2, 3 or 4 posts above the fold, this is an easy and efficient way to feature older posts in a way that gives you full control over what posts you want to highlight at any given time.
+Whether it is a single large featured post or a set of posts above the fold, this is an easy and efficient way to feature older, seasonally appropriate or trending content in a way that gives you full control over what posts you want to highlight at any given time.